zar-zar-hlaing/mmHomonymDisambiguator/README.md

-# mmTokenizer
+# mmHomonymDisambiguator

-**mmTokenizer** is a Python library for Myanmar (Burmese) text segmentation.
+**mmHomonymDisambiguator** is a Python library for detecting and disambiguating Myanmar (Burmese) homonyms.
+It provides **homonym detection** and **context-based disambiguation** to improve the accuracy of text processing for Myanmar NLP tasks.
-It provides **syllable segmentation** and **word segmentation** using rule-based and lexicon-based approaches.

 ---

 ## Features
-- Syllable segmentation using Myanmar character classes
-- Rule-based sequence checking with lookup tables
-- Lexicon-based word segmentation with greedy longest-match
-- Multi-threaded processing for efficiency
+- Integration with **mmTokenizer** for segmentation support
+- Detects homonyms in Myanmar text using a predefined dictionary
+- Context-based disambiguation using n-gram probability models (unigram, bigram, trigram)
+- Conversion utilities between **Zawgyi** and **Unicode**

 ---